ctorresunimag95/real-state-test/README.md

 - The solution uses .NET 9 and modern best practices.
 - All main features are covered by unit tests.
 - For more details, explore the source code and test files.

+## ToDos

+- Complete infrastructure tests for repository layer
+- Add BlobStorage using local emulator to save images